But Katie & Nat, how do I start a video podcast? Fun fact: it's way easier than you think. Believe us. If we can do it, anyone can.

 Shure MV7

 Katie loves this microphone because it always sounds incredible, it connects via USB or XLR (so it's versatile for any use), and it's small enough to pop into a backpack to bring with you when you're on the go.
 The microphone Katie uses was sent through to Colorware to get a pop of 90s color and shine.
+The newer version of this microphone is the Shure MV7+

 Switchpod